-Every day we handle cases involving injuries that have occurred whilst on the road, from minor head and neck injuries, to more serious complaints.
+Every day we handle cases involving injuries that have occurred whilst on the road, from minor head and neck injuries, to more serious complications.

 By seeking compensation for the victims of these accidents, the Accident Advice Helpline hopes to bring some justice to the situation, as well as giving the injured party the cash they need to help speed their recovery.